LoganEStack/cs_compendium/README.md

 **Abstraction:** A placeholder for a method or class that will be fully defined in a descendent class.
 Abstract classes and methods are completely blank.

--   abstract class: a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
+-   **Abstract class:** a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).

--   abstract method: can only be used in an abstract class, and it does not have a body.
+-   **Abstract method:** can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from).

 This is how interfaces are defined.
 All methods in an interface are abstract.
 An interface:
 -   has no instance variables.